adityam/filter/README.md

 Unfortunately, that is not enough.
 For the module to work, TeX must be able to call an external program.
 This feature is a potential security risk and is disabled by default on most TeX distributions.
-To enable this feature, you must set
+To enable this feature, set

     shell_escape=t